The Crystals’ Curse

 The Inner Sanctum

 The stairs at the top of the Inner Sanctum lead to the next boss battle, but on your way up, make sure to grab the three Glimmers and the treasure coffer.
-The three Glimmers contain Potions and
+The three Glimmers contain

 High Potions that are meant to refill your potentially depleted inventory, assuming you used some during the last fight.
 The coffer contains ten spools of